At Miller Restoration DKI, we understand how destructive water damage can be to a home or business.

 - Remove standing water from flat surfaces.

-- Turn off circuit breakers to affected area, when access to the power distribution panel is safe from electrical shock.
+- Turn off circuit breakers to the affected area, when access to the power distribution panel is safe from electrical shock.

 - Remove saturated rugs and carpets.